bchangala/nitrogen/docs/tutorials/dvr.rst

 This plot illustrates the local :math:`\delta`-like character of DVR functions and the general feature that they possess nodes at the DVR grid points.

-The :class:`~nitrogen.dvr.DVR` object also provides the DVR representations of the first and second derivative operators.
+A :class:`~nitrogen.basis.GenericDVR` object also provides the DVR representations of the first and second derivative operators.

 ..  doctest:: example-dvr-1